 The hike is divided into 3 sections.
-I don’t have any pictures going up because we went at around 4am, but it’s basically all stairs until you get to the first platform – it takes about an hour to get here.
-A small section of the stairs had collapsed, but it was in an okay area where you could maneuver around it.
+I don’t have any pictures going up because we went at around 4am, as early morning is recommended to avoid conflicts.
+As you can imagine, it’s a lot of climbinb until you get to the first platform – it takes about an hour to get here.
+A small section of the stairs had collapsed, but it was in an area where you could maneuver around it.

 I myself nearly collapsed at the first platform, huffing and puffing after the worst Stairmaster session of life.
 The steps are killer!
 After some rest, and much mental hyping, I decided to continue on.